tesfayeamare/beginner-projects/README.md

 # beginner-projects
-    ''' Here is A collection of python begninner project that i exercised coding, have a look and give me feedback.'''
+    ''' Here is A collections of python begninner project that i exercised while i was learning how to code in python, have a look and give me feedback.'''